JorgeVanco/eng298-fa25-mod7-sbom-lab1/README.md

 ## **Lab Context**

 In the Module 7 Reading Material and lecture discussions, you explored how assurance, verification, and transparency strengthen system design and maintenance.
-This lab extends those principles into the **software supply chain**, where complex dependencies make it difficult to know exactly what’s running in a system.
+This lab extends those principles into the software supply chain, where complex dependencies make it difficult to know exactly what’s running in a system.
 By generating and analyzing SBOMs for the **NG911** application - software that aligns with the [NENA/NG911](https://www.nena.org/page/ng911_project) standards defining the architecture and interoperability framework for Next Generation 9-1-1 systems - you’ll apply the same engineering mindset of identifying components, validating integrity, and reducing uncertainty to software, reinforcing the role of visibility as a foundation for trust.

 ---